githubpermutation/Flirper/README.md

 * Linux: `/home/<username>/.local/share/Colossal Order/Cities_Skylines/ModConfig/`

 ##Default configuration
 The mod ships with a default FlirperImageList.txt.
-It contains 10 links to Creative Commons-licensed images with attributions to serve as an example.
+It contains links to Cities: Skylines screenshots with attributions to serve as an example.

 ##Custom configuration
 FlirperImageList.txt is a list of image sources, with each line representing one source.
 Each line must start with a path to either a local image file, a local directory or a URL to an image.
 For example: